Microsatellite: Analysis

-Repetitive DNA is not easily analysed by next generation DNA sequencing methods, which struggle with homopolymeric tracts.
-Therefore, microsatellites are normally analysed by conventional PCR amplification and amplicon size determination, sometimes followed by Sanger DNA sequencing.
+Repetitive DNA is not easily analysed by next generation DNA sequencing methods, for some technologies struggle with homopolymeric tracts.
+A variety of software approaches have been created for the analysis or raw nextgen DNA sequencing reads to determine the genotype and variants at repetitive loci.
+Microsatellites can be analysed and verified by established PCR amplification and amplicon size determination, sometimes followed by Sanger DNA sequencing.

 In forensics, the analysis is performed by extracting nuclear DNA from the cells of a sample of interest, then amplifying specific polymorphic regions of the extracted DNA by means of the polymerase chain reaction.
 Once these sequences have been amplified, they are resolved either through gel electrophoresis or capillary electrophoresis, which will allow the analyst to determine how many repeats of the microsatellites sequence in question there are.
 If the DNA was resolved by gel electrophoresis, the DNA can be visualized either by silver staining (low sensitivity, safe, inexpensive), or an intercalating dye such as ethidium bromide (fairly sensitive, moderate health risks, inexpensive), or as most modern forensics labs use, fluorescent dyes (highly sensitive, safe, expensive).
 Instruments built to resolve microsatellite fragments by capillary electrophoresis also use fluorescent dyes.
 Forensic profiles are stored in major databanks.
 The British data base for microsatellite loci identification was originally based on the British SGM+ system using 10 loci and a sex marker.
 The Americans increased this number to 13 loci.
 The Australian database is called the NCIDD, and since 2013 it has been using 18 core markers for DNA profiling.